gotagitgit/ToyRobot/README.md

 Create a text file that contains the command and save it to your local directory.

+The console app runs on .NETCore 6.0.
+Make sure that you've installed SDK on your machine.
 You can use visual studio 2022 to build and run the application.
-Set ToyRobot.ConsoleApp as the startup project and then run the application.
+Set **ToyRobot.ConsoleApp** as the startup project and then run the application.

 Once application is running, it will prompt you to specify the file path of the commands you created.